Floorp-Projects/Floorp/services/settings/docs/index.rst

 .. note::

-   ``<attachment id>`` is used to derive the file names of the packaged attachment dump, and as the key for the (optional) cache where attachment updates from the network are saved.
-If the cache is enabled, the attachment identifier is expected to be fixed across client application updates.
+   ``<attachment id>`` is used to derive the file names of the packaged attachment dump, and as the key for the cache where attachment updates from the network are saved.
+   The attachment identifier is expected to be fixed across client application updates.
    If that expectation cannot be met, the ``attachmentId`` option of the ``download`` method of the attachment downloader should be used to override the attachment ID with a custom (stable) value.
+   In order to keep track of the cached attachment, and prevent it from being pruned automatically, the attachment identifier will have to be explicitly listed in the ``keepAttachmentsIds = [<attachment id>]`` option of the RemoteSettings client constructor.

 .. note::